Hasenn/do-core-asm/README.md

 # do-core-asm

-This is an assembler language that can parse a simple assembly language for the do-core fantasy architecture.
+This is an assembler that can parse a simple assembly language for the do-core fantasy architecture.

 ## The language